Jancy161/U-NO-Clash/README.md

 # U-NO!

+# Match cards, beat the bot, and have fun!
  U-NO!– A Fun Uno-Inspired Web Game
 Welcome to U-NO!, a stylish and interactive browser game inspired by the classic UNO card game.
 Play against a bot, pick colors, and enjoy the animations — all in one HTML file!